 The present-day firm, Woodward Chrisp, pays homage in its name to the history of providing legal services in the Gisborne district since 1884.
 Today’s directors are Adam Simperingham and Ellie FitzGerald.
-The senior leadership also comprises former partners Joe Martin, Ross Revington and Jeff Allen, and associates Michael Lynch, Holly Tunstall, Bernadette Hill and Belinda Andrew.
-Together, we are a firm of nineteen solicitors, two legal clerks, four legal executives and a fantastic team of support staff.
+The senior leadership also comprises former partners Joe Martin, Ross Revington and Jeff Allen, and associates Holly Tunstall, Caroline Gregory, Daniel Berry, Bernadette Hill and Belinda Andrew.
+Together, we are a firm of 19 solicitors, 1 legal clerk, 4 legal executives and a fantastic team of support staff.
 We relocated to fresh modern premises on Reads Quay in September 2018.
 In September 2019, another long-established Gisborne law firm, Burnard Bull & Co, joined with us and in October 2020 we established a Wairoa office, taking over the practice of Ian McDonald, who had been operating as a sole practitioner in Wairoa for over forty years.
 On 1 April 2024, we incorporated and continue to serve our community as Woodward Chrisp.

 Chrisp and Chrisp was a family business which was started in 1884 by EJ Chrisp who later formed a partnership with the Coleman brothers, creating Coleman and Chrisp.
 When that partnership dissolved, EJ Chrisp and his brother Ernest built an office in Childers Road and named the firm Chrisp & Chrisp.
 EJ’s son Harry joined the firm in 1919, and his nephew Dawson joined in 1923.